Rabbits

 Rabbits are usually purchased young.
 Handling and transportation at a young age means that many will die while being transported or will suffer stress related issues.
 Those rabbits are then displayed in windows in unnatural conditions, and remain in the pet shop until they are purchased or need to be euthanised.

-Rabbits live better in groups of two or three rather than solitary.
-Rabbits bought at pet stores are not desexed or vaccinated.
+Rabbits bought at pet stores are also not desexed.
 They are sold to pet stores very young, with many sexes unidentified.
-Desexing a rabbit is of huge importance, due to the ease of breeding, and the high percentage of females dying of a Uterus cancer if not desexed early.
+Desexing a rabbit is of huge importance, due to the ease of breeding, and the high percentage of females dying of a uterine cancer if not desexed early.
+Uterine cancer will develop in up to 60% of undesexed female rabbits over three years old.

 Unfortunately, a huge proportion of rabbits live out their days in small hutches with little or no interaction.